respeaker/get_started_with_respeaker/Introduction.md

 <img src="https://github.com/respeaker/get_started_with_respeaker/blob/master/img/openwrtlogo.png?raw=true"
 width="50%" height="50%">

-ReSpeaker runs a distribution of Linux called [OpenWrt](https://github.com/respeaker/openwrt) on AI7688 Wi-Fi Module.
+ReSpeaker runs a open-source distribution of embedded Linux called [OpenWrt](https://github.com/respeaker/openwrt) on AI7688 Wi-Fi Module.

+When Voice Interaction, onbroad pixel leds and touch sensors, kinds of [Grove sensors and actuators](http://wiki.seeed.cc/Grove/) and powerful network capabilities all focus on a Linux system which has small volume, low power consumption and enough computing capacity, ReSpeaker may become a perfect carrier of your IoT or artificial intelligence applications.
+That is why we create ReSpeaker.

 ##Arduino